 How does one tell if a firm is truly committed to diversity and inclusion?
 While many firms tout their commitment to service, diversity and inclusion, and professional development of its junior attorneys, law students should consider the following tips when evaluating a firm’s culture to determine if it is the right fit.

 Let me tell you a story about implicit bias.
 In 2009, I married a man I met the first day of law school.
 He is white.
 I am black.
 In 2010, we moved to Chicago.
 By various measures, Chicago is the most segregated city in the United States.
-Specifically, for

 Implicit bias is pervasive.
 It is a consequence of our brains’ quest for efficiency.
 Instead of laboring over every decision we need to make each day, our brains take shortcuts when making routine decisions.
-For example, each time you stop at a red light you don’t contemplate what that means
+For example, each time you stop at a red light you don’t contemplate what

 Black History Month, to me as an African-American, is a time for reflection on and celebration of past accomplishments (and planning for future achievements) of our community.
 I have heard more than one person comment that February 2018 was “the blackest Black History Month ever” thanks in significant part to the